vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 into four periods; worship of Umā and Maheśvara images made with darbhas; the flowers, naivedya, dhūpa and the names of the deities differ in each month; at end of the year a brāhmana and his wife to be treated to a dinner, garments dyed red, two golden cows as dakṣiṇā to be donated; gets son, learning, goes to Śivaloka and even mokṣa if

 desired.
 KKV 254–258, HV I. 841-844 ( from Bhav.).
-Dāridryaharaṣaṣthi-on 6th of all months for a year; worship of
+Dāridryaharaṣaṣṭhi-on 6th of all months for a year; worship of

 Guha (Skanda); AK (folio 429-430 ) from Skanda-purāṇa.
 Dinaksaya—where on one and the same week-day two tithis end